kaunel85/ong-bylaws/bylaws.md

 ---------------------
 60. Selection of Phikeia shall be as prescribed in The Code Title XII.
     1. Men must be enrolled at McMaster University to be eligible for a Bid.
-    2. Bids shall be extended by a simple majority vote of the Chapter and may be withdrawn and nullified by a 66% vote of the Chapter.
+    2. Bids shall be extended by an affirmative vote from a majority of members eligible to vote and may be withdrawn and nullified by an affirmative vote from 66% of members eligible to vote.

 61. Phikeia will be assessed induction dues of $90.
 Initiation dues will be $400 in the Fall semester and $360 in the Winter Semester.
 Phikeia who defer their initiation to the academic year after their induction will be assessed the full amount of membership dues as their initiation dues.
 All dues will be collected according to a payment schedule as established by the Treasurer and/or Finance Committee.
 The nominal dues amount will go towards newly initiated Member's badges, tickets to Founder’s Day, Initiation Dues, and operational costs.
 Additionally Phikeia shall pay a deposit for their Phikeia pin and manual.
 The deposit shall be returned as a cheque or applied against initiation dues when the book and pin are returned.

 62. Phikeia shall follow the expectations explained in Procedures (Appendix D) in Article II: Expectations of Phikeia.

 63. The Initiation vote shall be a two objection blackball vote.
+66% of members eligible to vote must be present.
 There shall be discussion on the question of final acceptance of a Phikeia until the question is called.
 If one or fewer "no" votes have been cast, the candidate will be eligible for Initiation.
 If two or more "no" votes have been cast a further discussion on the merits or demerits of the candidate shall take place.
 When the question is called, the vote shall be taken a second time.
 If two or more "no" votes are cast on this second vote, the candidate will remain a Phikeia unless otherwise depledged.
    1. Votes shall be counted by two persons in the following order of preference:
       - President
       - CAB Member